21 Animals and Birds Unique to New Zealand

 11. Maui Dolphin

 This is just a subspecies of Hector’s Dolphin.
-Honestly, who doesn’t want more pictures of dolphins?
+However, they are extremely endangered.
+Check out Find the Rare Maui’s Dolphin to see how you can help the conservation effort.
+And honestly, who doesn’t want more pictures of dolphins?

 Milford Sound’s natural attractions!
 Drift through one of the stupidly scenic locations, […]